Rodemaker vows to keep fighting for his job after Tuesday board meeting

 VALDOSTA, Ga.
 (WCTV) – By a re-vote, Valdosta City School Board is seconding its decision to relieve high school football coach Alan Rodemaker later this year.

-The school board met Tuesday night to reconsider, but a second 5-4 vote reaffirms his removal.
+but a second 5-4 vote reaffirms his removal.

 But many students, parents and Wildcat fans disapprove.